tjmcode/MITxPRO-FormikLogin/README.md

 # MITxPRO-FormikLogin
-A simple Formik React App to solict user credentials for a login.
+A simple Formik React App to solicit user credentials for a login.